capjamesg/indieweb-search/README.md

 This repository contains the source code for the indieweb-search crawler and web application.

-All files in the crawler/ directory relate to the web crawler.
+All files in the `crawler/` directory relate to the web crawler.
 All files in the main directory relate to the web application.

 The search engine is available at [indieweb-search.jamesg.blog](https://indieweb-search.jamesg.blog).

+Further documentation on the search engine is available on the [IndieWeb wiki](https://indieweb.org/IndieWeb_Search).

 *Please note that this project is still in active development and there may be many bugs present.
 This project is a fork of my personal website search engine and is currently being tweaked to meet the needs of indexing other sites.*